Indio Date Festival

 Before the races could begin, a rodeo queen rode through the

-Date Festival Queen Scheherazade and her court were introduced and then the
+Festival Queen Scheherazade and her court were introduced and then the chariots

-chariots were released from the gate and the Gladiators lead them through a
+were released from the gate and the Gladiators lead them through a grueling (one

-drivers use a small broom to steer!
-I do not think the animals were harmed,
+small broom to steer!
+I do not think the animals were harmed, but it didn't look

-adorable little boys, probably aged 6 to 8 years, volunteered.
-The birds
+probably aged 6 to 8 years, volunteered.
+The birds were released - 3 huge

 All three boys were given a free camel ride as a prize.
 Then, the big event